adlnet/xAPI-Spec/xAPI.md

 Communities of practice could find the need to establish new Verbs, Activities, Extensions, etc. to meet the needs of their constituency.

-Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories that become centered on vocabularies.
-Verbs are likely to be the most common of these vocabularies, as many profiles begin by defining them.
-There are times when Activity Providers might wish to use a different Verb for the same meaning.
+Therefore, it is expected that xAPI communities of practice generate profiles, lists, and repositories.

 ###### Requirements for Communities of Practice